 Mathew joined the CIA in 1986, serving as an analyst for the Directorate of Intelligence (DI), covering Western Europe, including the development of European institutions such as the European Union.
 From 1998 to 1999, he was the first holder of the Intelligence Community Fellowship and served at the Council on Foreign Relations in New York.
 Other previous positions included assignments as special assistant to the US UN Ambassador Richard Holbrooke (1999-2001) and deputy national security advisor to US Treasury Secretary Paul O’Neill (2001-02).

 Mathew routinely speaks to a wide range of audiences, including Business CEO roundtables; hedge funds; government leaders; US and international think tanks; US and foreign government ministries; training workshops for US and foreign government leaders and officials; World Affairs Council meetings; academic audiences in US and foreign universities.Download Bio

 The Future, DeclassifiedMegatrends That Will Undo the World Unless We Take Action

 Palgrave Macmillan Trade

-In The Future, Declassified, Burrows—for the first time—has expanded the most recent Global Trends report into a full-length narrative, forecasting the tectonic shifts that will drive us to 2030.
+In The Future, Declassified, Mathew — for the first time — has expanded the most recent Global Trends report into a full-length narrative, forecasting the tectonic shifts that will drive us to 2030.

 Technological Innovations A look at technological innovations, such as biotech, 3D printing and other new manufacturing and their impacts on geopolitics.
 A key theme is increasing competitiveness environment for US technological leadership.